DTel-HQ/dtel/Server Setup.md

 Numbers are 11-digit. e.g. `0301XXXXXXX`.
 You can use [this tool](http://word2number.com) to help you get a number.

 You can get a number with the prefix `0900`.
 This is a mobile prefix.
+They can have the same digits as `0301` numbers.

 Discords with 100+ members that provide a service might be eligible for `0800`/`0844` prefixes.
 Contact austinhuang in the support server.